 - What about my main luggage?
 Your luggage is left at the base hotel ready for your return.
 We do not transport the luggage Rifugio to Rifugio, for a variety of reasons mainly, the great distances we cover, the complex logistics and entrusting your luggage via taxi and multiple chair lifts is rather hazardous!

 - Do the Rifugio have wifi?
-All Rifugio have good wifi so posting your pics to Facebook won’t be a problem.
+All Rifugio have WIFI. so posting your pics to Facebook won’t be a problem.

 - I’m a vegetarian … Let us know in advance and we’ll let the Rifugi know, so that you won’t be eating cheese omelette every night!
 Vegetarian options are usually, pasta or polenta based.
 If you are vegan, gluten free or have nut allergies, you will struggle.
 The kitchens in the Rifugi produce some excellent culinary experiences, but they are often limited in what they can offer!
 Remember, you are staying on the very top of a mountain!

 - What happens if you can’t get to the Rifugio?
-The main threat to a Dolomites Ski Safari is strong winds which can cause chair lift connections to close.
-Although we have encountered this on a number of occasions, we’ve never failed yet to get to our destination! n the 2015/16 season, major snow storms meant we had to reroute and spend two nights in one Rifugio.
+The main threat to a Dolomites Ski Safari is strong wind.
+These can cause chair lift connections to close.
+Although we have encountered this on a number of occasions, we’ve never failed yet to get to our destination!
+In the 2015/16 season, major snow storms meant we had to reroute and spend two nights in one Rifugio.
 Eventually, we decided to call the helicopter to get us out!

 - What happens if someone gets lost?
 It’s never happened yet, but it will!
 We brief each group on safety and operational protocol before departure, which is probably why we’ve always successfully counted them all out, and back again!
 In the event mobile/cell phone coverage in the Dolomites is superb!